qasim313/courier_managment_system/README.md

 If you are using XAMPP on Windows clone it inside C:\xampp\htdocs

 2 .
-Create a local database named couriersystem using a tool like phpMyAdmin or the MySQL command line.
+Create a local database named "couriersystem" using a tool like phpMyAdmin or the MySQL command line.

 3 .
 Import the provided SQL dump file (CourierManagementSystem.txt) into the couriersystem database.